 Yes, although a simple online program with no hands-on experience will probably not be the best choice you can make.
 There are really 3 components you need to look at when considering a veterinary assistant program.
 1) Academic foundation.
 Does the program thoroughly cover the topics relevant to being a veterinary assistant?
 These should include animal restraint, pharmacy & pharmacology, surgical preparation, small animal nursing, laboratory procedures, radiology & ultrasound imaging and more 2) Experience.
 OK, you have a theoretical understanding of the aforementioned topics.
 That’s a start.
 What about seeing these topics performed in a working veterinary hospital, clinic or laboratory?
 This is where strict online programs fall short and why programs that offer some hands-on experience should be considered.
 3) Networking.
 Taking an online program without actually interacting with a meeting working veterinarians and veterinary team members in a working hospital means you don’t have the same opportunities to make these connections before applying for a job there.
 None of this means you can’t become a veterinary assistant by taking an online course, just that it might not be the best choice to set you on the path to success in this field.

 Yes, there is no degree required to be a veterinary assistant so no college is required.
 The question to ask yourself if whether you can become a veterinary assistant without attending a veterinary assistant program.
 The answer to this question is also yes, but the path to doing so might be much harder and it might take you longer to really be successful.
 Generally veterinary hospitals will first look to hire experienced veterinary assistants.
-If none are available, they will look to hire applicants with a certification from a veterinary assistant school.
+If none are available, they will look to hire applicants with a certificate from a veterinary assistant school.
 Schools approved by the National Association of Veterinary Technicians (NAVTA) are often respected and/or recognized by veterinary hospitals and clinics.
 Hospitals usually prefer graduates from a veterinary assistant program over those with no experience and without the academic foundation in veterinary science.